This section is added to address the questions we receive about the subject of “population control.” (published in 2014, update required)

 In the field, when used appropriately, we have seen birth rates drop to around 6%, mares retaining healthy weight in winter and births occurring at normal intervals.
 PZP may be a short term solution to slow population growth as the data to appropriately determine AML, boundary lines, corridor systems, genetic diversity are determined.

-(PZP native is NOT used in anyway to include appropriately in this discussion although efficacy and safety appear to be demonstrated.
-This drug may be the logical, cost effective choice)
+(PZP native is NOT used in anyway to include appropriately in this discussion, although efficacy and safety appear to be demonstrated.
+Most often associated with the term “darting.”.
+This drug may be the logical, cost effective choice.
+NO costly helicopter roundups and the ability to collect additional data required to make management decisions is a necessity)

-Sex Ratio skewing has been regularly implemented with PZP use.
+Sex Ratio skewing has been regularly implemented with PZP use (remember usually done on less than 4% of population).
 The natural ratio of males to females on the ranges is often an unknown prior to the commencement of a removal operation.
 Sex ratio skewing will be done based on estmates of populations left on the range.
 A 60-40 (males to females) is often attempted.
 This practice may in fact contribute to over-breeding.
 Mares, capable of estrus, regardless of age, will become ‘prime real estate’, including the very young and the very old.
-Very young fillies are flighty and lack the calm mind necessary to be good mothers; moreover, while capable of estrus, they are still physically immature, and the stress of pregnancy could kill both mother and infant.
+Very young fillies may be flighty and lack “calm mind” necessary to be good mothers; moreover, while capable of estrus, they are still physically immature, and the stress of pregnancy could kill both mother and infant.
+We also know that “nature” creates the balance required for each specific circumstance and “skewing” is “unskewed” naturally over time.

 Spayvac™ (source) is another form of birth control that is being mentioned in planning documents.